PCR Testing FAQs

-My child had COVID-19 within the last 90 days; do they need to test?
+My child had COVID-19 within the last 90 days should they take a PCR test?

 I have some more questions that aren’t answered here; what’s the easiest way to find answers?

-Thank you for taking the time to read this FAQ.
 Further questions can be directed to email@example.com and Joan Barada or Laurel Marks will be happy to help in any way they can.